 Is Warhammer 40k 10th edition good?

-The new edition of the game has been out for several months now, but if you haven’t tried it yet, you might be wondering: is Warhammer 40k 10th edition good?
+The new edition of the game has been out for half a year now, but if you haven’t tried it yet, you might be wondering: is Warhammer 40k 10th edition good?

-The answer depends a lot on who is asking.
-You need to be onboard with the core features of Warhammer 40k to enjoy it.
-That means fairly long games, fairly crunchy rules, lots of dice, and lots of information.
+First of all, do you enjoy Warhammer 40k at all?
+10th edition is a continuation of earlier versions of the game.
+That means fairly long play sessions, fairly crunchy rules, lots of dice, and lots of information to process.
 If those aren’t for you, then 10th edition won’t appeal any more than a previous edition.

 Games Workshop has done a very good job making 10th edition more approachable for new players.
 There’s a dedicated starter mode in Combat Patrol, which allows you to play games with just one box of models.
 The rules are fairly tightly written, and are also fairly easy for a layman to read.
 The core rules are short enough to read in one sitting, without being vague and imprecise.